-The Commission also participates in and the Securities Division provides speakers for the annual Arizona Council on Economic Education Stock Market Game.
+The Securities Division also provided speakers for the annual Arizona Council on Economic Education Stock Market Game.
 This program enables students from grade school to high school to become acquainted with important concepts such as due diligence and the relationship between risk and reward.
 The students learn how capital markets function by simulating purchases and sales of securities and are able to track their "portfolios" following their investments in the Wall Street Journal.